Maps

 }

 For this test, we modified Add to return an error, which we are validating against a new error variable, ErrWordExists.
-We also modified the previous test to check for a nil error, as well as the assertError function.
+We also modified the previous test to check for a nil error.

 Try to run test